 There are many different cultural groups and religious centres that can make you feel welcome.

-Your local council may offer English conversation groups or lessons at your local community centre.
-You can search for English groups on your local council website.
+Your local community centre may offer English lessons.
+You can find out more on your local council website.

 If you are living in Adelaide, you may consider joining:

 - The Learn English as a second language conversation group at the South West Community Centre

 - The English Language Improvement Service at the State Library of South Australia

 Volunteering is an excellent way to get involved in your local community and meet new people.
 For more information, visit the International Student Support office or visit the following websites:

 For more information about what is considered 'volunteer' work for your student visa, see the Department of Home Affairs website.

 Registering with your home country's Consulate in Australia is an excellent way to keep up-to-date with announcements and support from your home country.

 The University’s Religious and Chaplains Service is open to all members of the community, irrespective of personal belief, philosophy, life view or faith.
 Chaplains welcome the opportunity for discussion of the broader questions of life, spirituality or faith, as well as being available for pastoral care and counsel in particular personal situations.
 If you’d like to get in touch with a Chaplain, please email them at email@example.com.